 Produced by Rescue Critters!.

 For hemostasis and suturing.
-This is one of several simulators for practicing suturing.
+The company produces several simulators for practicing suturing.

 Produced by SurgiReal.